Anymuz/dopeonomics/README.md

 When making contributions please stick to the following workflow to keep things well tracked and organised and prevent conflicts in the program code:

-- Branch from `main` for each new feature, fix, or task.
+- Branch from `iteration/{number}-{short-description}-main` using the current ongoing iteration for each new feature, fix, or task.
 - Use the naming convention:
   `iteration/{number}-{short-description}/{feature-name}`